Abiaselli/potential-bassoon/README.md

-# Transformer Trainer for Matmul-Free/limited
+# Revised transformer Trainer for Matmul-Free/limited
-Transformer Trainer for Matmul-free or limited implementation
+Transformer Trainer for Matmul-free or limited implementation, with specialized dataset preparation and multi-head attention

 Hello!
 This is a modified training (and inference) program BASED on the Matmul-Free architecture outlined in Scalable MatMul-free Language Modeling